syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-N> Excel allows the addition of a maximum of three conditions for the same cell in the Biff8 format and hence XlsIO.
-However, this restriction is removed from Excel 2007 formats.
+N> Excel allows the addition of a maximum of three conditions for the same cell in the Biff8 format and XlsIO.
+However, this restriction is removed from the Excel 2007 formats.

-N> The conditional formats for a single range should be added in descending order of priority in XlsIO.
+N> The conditional formats for a single range should be added in descending order in XlsIO.

-When proper criteria are met, the output file looks like the below one.
+When proper criteria is met, the output file looks as follows:

 ![](Working-with-Conditional-Formatting_images/Working-with-Conditional-Formatting_img1.jpeg)

 ## Reading Conditional Formats in XlsIO

-XlsIO also provides support for reading conditional formats from existing excel workbook.
-Following code example illustrates this.
+XlsIO also reads conditional formats from existing excel workbook.
+The following code example illustrates this.

 {% tabs %}
 {% highlight c# %}